Pylons/pyramid/docs/narr/views.rst

 If an :term:`authorization policy` is active, any :term:`permission` attached to a :term:`view configuration` found during view lookup will be verified.
-This will ensure that the currently authenticated user possesses that permission against the :term:`context` before the view function is actually called.
+This will ensure that the currently authenticated user possesses that permission against the :term:`context` resource before the view function is actually called.
 Here's an example of specifying a permission in a view configuration using :meth:`pyramid.config.Configurator.add_view`:

 .. code-block:: python
    :linenos: